amirivojdan/shekar/docs/tutorials/pipeline.md

 ## Key Features

-- Chain multiple transformations.
+-   **Composable**: Chain multiple transformations in a defined order.
-- Supports both single string and list input.
-- Callable as a function.
+-   **Operator Chaining**: Use the | operator for a clean, functional style.
+-   **Flexible Input**: Works with single strings or batches of strings.
+-   **Callable**: The pipeline object itself is callable.
-- Supports decorator-based application on specific function arguments.
+-   **Decorator Support**: Apply preprocessing automatically to specific function arguments.
-- Works seamlessly with all transformers like `EmojiRemover`, `PunctuationRemover`, etc.
+-   **Error Handling**: Raises clear errors for invalid inputs or configuration.

 ## Initialization

-To create a pipeline, provide a list of named preprocessing steps:
+You can create a pipeline in two ways:

+1. Using the `Pipeline` class directly

 ```python
 from shekar import Pipeline
 from shekar.preprocessing import EmojiRemover, PunctuationRemover